chandan-24/Harperive/README.md

 **Delete Record(s)**

-- `schema (optional)` - schema where the table you are deleting records into lives
+- `schema (optional)` - schema is where the table you are deleting records into lives
 - `table (required)` - table where you want to deleting records
 - `hash_values (required)` - array of one or more hash attribute (primary key) values, which identifies records to delete